integrii/serve/README.md

 - Run `serve`.
 - See results at [http://127.0.0.1:8000](http://127.0.0.1:8000)
-- Hit `Command-C` to stop gracefully
+- Hit `Control-C` to stop the server gracefully

 # Options